You Can Powerfully Develop Employees Through Mentoring and Coaching

 Heathfield: What must an employee with a mentor deliver to the mentoring relationship for the relationship to succeed for both the mentor and the mentee?
 (What does the employee need to give back?)

 Carvin: One of the exciting (and surprising) things about mentoring and coaching is that the mentors gain as much as the mentees.
-I've created a list of the Ten Best Reasons to be a Mentor which outlines some of these benefits.

 Specific Benefits From Mentoring

 Heathfield: In your experience, how have mentoring and coaching relationships benefitted mentors and mentees?
 Please share stories that will help the readers understand the possibilities of obtaining and valuing a mentoring and coaching relationship.

 - Sharpened skills